Bobrac3023/Secureworkspace/readme.md

 - Meta tags ***"viewport" and "content"*** are included to make the page responsive.
 - ***Keywords*** and ***description*** are added in the head section for **Search Engine Optimization**.
 - The CSS stylesheet which is an external file is **linked** here in the head section.
-- The favicon to be displayed within the browser tabs and bookmarks bar is added for three different screen sizes.
+- The favicon to be displayed within the browser tabs and bookmarks bar is added for ***three different screen sizes***.
 - The title **"Taj Mahal"** is defined here.

 ### Body Section.